Malphaet/Maximilien-Rigaut/MI3/Algorithmique/DM2/Readme.md

 + @ref todo
 + Free a lot more ressources
 + Update and complete this page
+  + Add data as examples
 + Add utf8 support to word recognition
 + Better @ref build_3tupledict, maybe a subfunction
 + Threadify it a little
++ Aim at the 0 leak !